NyanNekos/SAPCA2/README.md

 command references where taken for the docker official documentation where the code was tweaked a little to the question given on the CA

 ## Documentation
-For more information on the mysql and phpmyadmin Docker images and their available option at the official documentation:
+For more information on the mysql and php myadmin Docker images and their available option at the official documentation:

 - Docker network create: https://docs.docker.com/engine/reference/commandline/network_create/
 - MySQL: https://hub.docker.com/_/mysql